-You can turn your regular gas grill into a smoking machine just through the use of a smoker box, and today I’m going to run through my top 7 picks of the best smoker box for gas grills.
+They turn your regular gas grill into a smoking machine, and today I’m going to run through my top 7 picks for the best smoker boxes for gas grills.

 The Best Smoker Box: Cave Tools

-It measures at 3-by-9 inches, and can hold up to 2 cups of wood chips.
+It measures at three by nine inches, and can hold up to two cups of wood chips.
 This is more than enough to house a good amount of wood chips to turn your grill into a smoker.

 The key to a good smoker box is to not dominate the grill, and this box from Cave Tools fits the bill perfectly.

-It comfortably fits between the grill grates of most gas grills, and can even be adapted to work in charcoal grills.
-It has a convenient lid that allows you to add new wood chips while you cook.
-This is really important because a smoker box needs to be refuelled regularly during smoking.
+It comfortably fits between the grates of most gas grills, and can even be used on charcoal grills.
+It has a lid that allows you to easily add new wood chips while you cook.
+This is really important because a smoker box needs to be topped up regularly during smoking.

-Fully sized BBQ smokers are known for taking a while to heat up to target temperature, but the beauty of a smoker box is that there’s nowhere near as much waiting around.
-In the case of the Cave Tools box, it just needs about 10 minutes before your wood chips are smoking.
+Standard BBQ smokers are known for taking their time to heat up to reach target temperatures, but the beauty of a smoker box is that there’s nowhere near as much waiting around.
+In the case of the Cave Tools box, it only needs about 10 minutes before your wood chips are smoldering.

 Runner-Up: Cave Tools Smoker Box Maximum Wood Chip Capacity